Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Additional experimental details

 \paragraph{Settings}

-Table \ref{tab:hyperparameters_cl} summarizes the hyperparameters we adopt from \citet{resnetHyp} to train all ResNet classification models.
+Table \ref{tab:hyperparameters_cl} summarizes the hyperparameters we adopt from \citet{resnetHyp} to train all classification models.
 Additionally, we use standard data augmentation methods in training, i.e., random mirroring and cropping.
-Regarding the feature clipping in hybrid HNNs, we tune the feature clipping parameter $r$ between 1.0 and 5.0 and find that, for most experiments, the best feature clipping parameter is $r=1$.
-Only the Lorentz hybrid ResNet performs best with $r=4$ on Tiny-ImageNet, and $r=2$ on CIFAR-100 with lower embedding dimensions (see ablation experiment).
+Regarding the feature clipping in hybrid HNNs, we tune the feature clipping parameter $r$ between 0.8 and 5.0 and find that, for most experiments, the best feature clipping parameter is $r=1$.
+Only the Lorentz hybrid ResNet performs best with $r=4$ on Tiny-ImageNet, and $r=2$ on CIFAR-100 with lower embedding dimensions.
 Overall, we observe that the hybrid Lorentz ResNet has fewer gradient issues, allowing for higher clipping values.
+The HCNN-ResNet does not need tuning of any additional hyperparameters.